nayelsdk/Quantitative_Portfolio_Pokemon_Card/README.md

-# Pokémon Card Investment Portfolio 🃏
+# Pokemon Card Investment Portfolio 🃏

+With the emergence of the new Pokemon App and the growing popularity of the franchise, Pokemon has reached its peak in 2024.
+The latest card collections have become increasingly expensive, as many people seek to profit from collecting them, turning these cards into genuine investment assets.
-This project aims to create a robust investment portfolio for Pokémon cards by leveraging historical price trends and advanced financial modeling.
-The ultimate goal is to help investors make informed decisions about buying and selling Pokémon cards, maximizing returns while managing risk.
+This project aims to create an investment portfolio for Pokémon cards by leveraging historical price trends and financial modeling.
+The main objective is to execute all key steps of a data science project, from data scraping and analysis to statistical modelling, culminating in the visualisation and presentation of results.

-Complete explanation of the project will be uploaded on the 29th of December, 2024.
-For the moment, the files are not ordered.
+Here is the structure of the project :